A Pair of Capital One Credit Cards Will Lose Lounge Access in 2025

 Capital One Lounge

 Capital One is apparently experiencing the same overcrowding issues plaguing the Centurion Lounge by American Express, Delta Sky Club® and other lounges in the United States.
-Starting in 2025, Capital One Venture Rewards and Spark Miles for Business cardholders will lose access to its own branded lounges.
+Starting in 2025, Capital One Venture Rewards Credit Card and Capital One Spark Miles for Business cardholders will lose access to its own branded lounges.

 Like American Express (Centurion Lounge reviews here) and Chase (lounge review here), Capital One has opened its own branded lounges at select US airports.
 These are currently located Dallas/Fort Worth International Airport (DFW) (review here), Denver International Airport (DEN), and Washington Dulles International Airport (IAD).